uptycslabs/terraform-google-gcp-integration/README.md

 This module will create below resources:-
  * It creates host folder, host project.
  * It further creates service account, work pool identity & identity provider under host project.
- * For each selected project, it will add IAM read permissions (described below) to allow Uptycs' agent to read the resourece inventory
+ * For each selected project, it will add IAM read permissions (described below) to allow Uptycs' agent to read the resource inventory
  * It will set these read permissions for the created service account
      * roles/iam.securityReviewer
      * roles/bigquery.resourceViewer